Canadian man accused of killing 5 had feud with condo board

 The lawyer noted there was an online court hearing in his case scheduled for Monday and that he needed to go to the condo management office, where the manager would help him log in.

 “Can I die in peace?
-(It’s been) seven years of torture,” Velli said.
+(It’s been) seven years of torture,” Villi said.

 In one video, he said: “They want me dead.
 You can take this body but never this soul. ..
 I am ready to die.”

-Note: This story was first published on Dec.
-19. It was updated on Dec.
-20 to correct the spelling of the alleged attacker’s last name.
-His name was Francesco Villi, not Velli.